Skip to main content

 What about the glues used in engineered products?

-• LVL, structural plywood, and exterior products use phenol formaldehyde adhesives (similar to Bakelite in old electrical switches).
-These are very stable materials that don't break down and meet Australian standards for engineered wood products.
+• LVL, structural plywood, and exterior products use phenol formaldehyde adhesives (similar to the old Bakelite plastic).
+These are very stable, safe, and long‑lasting.

-• Interior plywood may use urea formaldehyde, which is less stable and can off-gas formaldehyde, potentially causing problems in some cases.
+• Interior plywood may use urea formaldehyde, which is less stable and can release small amounts of formaldehyde gas.

-When products are manufactured to Australian standards, the adhesives used in structural engineered timber products are environmentally stable and durable throughout the product's lifecycle.
+When products are made to Australian standards, the adhesives used in structural timber are designed to be safe, durable, and environmentally stable for the life of the product.

 What about recycled timber grades?